4mgad/ShrinkApp/README.md

 ShrinkApp is a build utility for HTML5 applications (preferably single page applications).
-The goal is to produce a production ready HTML5 application with minified/complied css and js files along with the relevant HTML markup changes.
+The goal is to produce a production ready HTML5 application with minified css and js files along with the relevant HTML markup changes.

 Features